 Sunday, July 22nd, 2007

-Inspired by Berrocco’s Kable and Kluster, I set about to design something to store my growing stash of double pointed needles.
+Inspired by Berrocco’s Kable and Kluster, and I set about to design something to store my growing stash of double pointed needles.

 I spun it up and knit a large rectangle with a ribbed border.
-Then I felted it in the washing machine until it shrunk up to the size I wanted, which was a little wider than the biggest double points I might keep.
+Then I felted it in the washing machine until it shrunk up to the size I wanted, treatment which was a little wider than the biggest double points I might keep.
 The final measurements were 24.5″ x 11.5″ I probably shrunk it down by nearly 2.5 inches to a nice tight felt.

 The idea was to have a roll that would store and travel nicely.
 I want to eventually finish the outside with two attractive buttons with loops, but I am waiting until I get a few more of the larger DP needles to see how tight/loose it should be when rolled up.